TheOdinProject/curriculum/react/the_react_ecosystem/type_checking_with_proptypes.md

 ### Using defaultProps

-Another cool thing we can do with PropTypes is passing in default props:
+Another cool thing we can do in combination with PropTypes is passing in default props:

 ~~~javascript
 import React from 'react';